KaminoU/RegexPortfolio/README.md

 3. `Regex Portfolio: load synopsis` to load the synospis regex pattern
 4. `Regex Portfolio: load todo` to load the todo regex pattern
 5. `Regex Portfolio: load notes` to load the notes regex pattern
-6. `Regex Portfolio: load warnings` to load the notes regex pattern
+6. `Regex Portfolio: load warnings` to load the warnings regex pattern
 7. `Regex Portfolio: load all flag (keywords, synopsis, changelog, todo, notes & warnings)` to load all the regex pattern at the same time

 ### User Portfolio (My Regex)